Surviving Cancer:

 AI will totally transform medical diagnosis and treatment over the next several years.
 Diseases will be much more accurately diagnosed by inputing blood test results and other data into computer systems.
 Outcomes of different treatment regimens — what’s working and what isn’t — will be constantly fed into AI systems, and updated minute by minute based on millions of incoming data points.
 Treatment protocols will be adjusted frequently, perhaps daily.
 For now, the main use of AI to cancer patients is in identifying experimental treatment options and leading experts in each cancer or disease niche.

-I use four platforms — Google Gemini, Anthropic/Claude, Perplexity and Grok — to research the options available and as the basis of discussion with cancer patients in identifying which might be worthwhile pursuing.
+I use four platforms — Google Gemini, Anthropic/Claude, Perplexity and Grok — to research the options available and as the basis of discussion with cancer patients in identifying which possibility might be most worthwhile.

 Who I Can’t Help